Jason Stephens | July 2, 2020 | Personal Injury

 Each injury case is different.
 You should not base the recovery for your neck and back injuries on the recovery in another case.
 However, some common factors influence the average settlement in all neck and back injury cases.

-Neck and Back Injuries Common In Car Accidents
+Neck and Back Injuries Common In Fort Worth Car Accidents

 Common neck and back injuries caused by car accidents include, but are not limited to: